Best known in the world of theoretical physicists, Michio Kaku is the City College of New York’s Henry Semat Professor

 Michio Kaku is known as a popularizer of science, and he has authored several popular science textbooks.
 His first book was released in 1994 – Hyperspace, followed by Beyond Einstein which he wrote with Jennifer Thompson a year later.
 In 1998, he published Visions: How Science Will Revolutionize the 21st Century, then two books in 2004: Einstein’s Cosmos and Parallel Worlds.
-His most recent works are Physics of the Impossible (2008), Physics of the Future (2011), and The Future of the Mind (2015).
+His most recent works include Physics of the Impossible (2008), Physics of the Future (2011), and The Future of the Mind (2015).

 All of these publications have sparked a great interest in the minds of scholars and curious minds alike who are interested in the realm of theoretical physics and other related disciplines given the futurist vision that Michio Kaku believes in.

 Michio Kaku’s publications reflect his involvement in the ongoing search for understanding and unifying the forces of nature into just one theory.
 He continues his works based on Einstein’s earlier findings, and Michio Kaku is known as one of the founders of string field theory.
 His book Hyperspace was a great best seller and was voted as one of the top science books by both The Washington Post and The New York Times in the same year.

 The Popularizer of Science